-Figure 4 - Attaching the Abdominal Respiratory Sensor
+Figure 4 Attaching the Abdominal Respiratory Sensor

-- 1. Connect the Transducer Assembly to the front panel of the driver (Fig. 3) - 2.
-Connect Abdominal Respiratory Sensor to the Transducer interface. - 3.
-Apply gentle compression to sensor.
+- 1. Connect the Transducer Assembly to the front panel of the driver (Figure 3) - Connect Abdominal Respiratory Sensor to the Transducer interface. - Apply gentle compression to sensor.
 Verify function with illumination of LED on transducer interface. - 4.
-Apply sensor with suitable tape (Fig 4). - a.
+Apply the sensor with suitable tape (Figure 4) according to the adhesive protocols of the hospital. - a.
 Pressure line perpendicular to tape - b.
 Sensor between umbilicus and xiphisternum - c.
 Placement on the side of the abdomen may be necessary - 5.
 Verify correct placement - a.
 Observe spontaneous breathing - b.
 Transducer LED illuminates on expiration; Front panel Transducer LED illuminates on inspiration